This Pasta Pomodoro recipe is a go-to weeknight dinner that’s one of my family’s favorites! It’s sure to become a favorite with yours too.

-If you’ve never made pomodoro pasta before you’ll be surprised at how easy it is.
-And, even better, you may never need to buy a jar of sugar-laden commercial tomato sauce again.
+If you’ve never made pomodoro pasta before you’ll be surprised at how quickly it comes together.
+Even better, you may never need to buy an expensive jar of sugary commercial tomato sauce again!

 Table of Contents

-Not surprisingly, recipes and techniques for pasta al pomodoro vary from region to region and cook to cook.
+Ingredients for pasta al pomodoro vary from region to region and cook to cook.
 Some prefer their pomodoro sauce completely smooth, while others like a little texture.
-My preference is smooth.
+Some use garlic, others a chopped onion.
+I prefer a smooth sauce with crushed garlic, which infuses the olive oil with an irresistible flavor.
+To make it, you’ll need:

 - Extra-virgin olive oil: Use a nice olive oil that tastes fresh and vibrant, like our